Nothing to see here. This component is added to the post page in order to register the visit

 The struggle is real.

 That’s why, today (are you still reading?)
-I’m going to try and share some of my experience managing (successfully, I hope!) hundreds of brands’ FB/IG/IN/Gg/Email/anything-related-to-online accounts since 2009.
+I’m going to try and share some of my experience managing (successfully, I hope!) hundreds of brands’ FB/IG/IN/Gg/Email and other accounts since 2009.

 Trends are nice to have but here’s the most important thing (by far)